denulemos/e-dennomerce/e-deno-app/README.md

 ### Tools

 * React Native for the general development
-* Formik for Form Manipulation
+* Strapi for user administration